New York City Passes Fair Workplace Ordinance on Fast Food and Retail Business

 In addition, employers can be responsible for attorney fees.

 This means that defending an employer’s compliance with the laws can become costly for an employer.
-If the employer’s has missing records or fails to provide the notices required under the law to employees, the employer could be responsible for tens of thousands of dollars in fines.
+If the employers have missing records or fails to provide the notices required under the law to employees, the employer could be responsible for tens of thousands of dollars in fines.

 The Reasoning Behind the New Strict Laws